-The following table sets forth information concerning our executive officers, including their ages, as of January 1, 2021.
-Biographical information for Lawrence A. Kenyon, is included in Proposal No. 1.
+The following table sets forth information concerning our executive officers, including their ages, as of January 1, 2022.
+Biographical information for C. Russell Trenary III and Lawrence A. Kenyon is included in Proposal No. 1 and the section titled "Information regarding the Board of Directors," respectively.

 Name Age Position(s)

+C. Russell Trenary III 64 Director, President and Chief Executive Officer

-Lawrence A. Kenyon 55 Director, Chief Executive Officer, President, Chief Financial Officer, Treasurer and Corporate Secretary
+Lawrence A. Kenyon 56 Director, Chief Financial Officer, Treasurer and Corporate Secretary

-Terry Dagnon 59 Chief Operating Officer
+Terry Dagnon 60 Chief Operations Officer

-Jeff Evanson 52 Chief Commercial Officer
+Jeff Evanson 53 Chief Commercial Officer

 Terry Dagnon.
-Mr. Dagnon has served as our Chief Operating Officer since November 2018.
+Mr. Dagnon has served as our Chief Operations Officer since November 2018.
 From March 2015 through November 2018, Mr. Dagnon was Senior Vice President of Operations at Dohmen Life Science Services, and from March 2014 to March 2015 acted as its Vice President, Regulatory Affairs.
 From April 2013 through March 2014, Mr. Dagnon provided consulting services through a proprietary company, and prior thereto, held various positions at Alcon, a Novartis Company, where he last served Head of Regulatory Affairs, North America, from October 2012 through April 2013, and prior thereto served a variety of roles with increasing responsibility in regulatory affairs from December 1999 through October 2012.
 Prior to a career in the life sciences industry, Mr. Dagnon served 11 years on active duty with the United States Army and was a SFC/E-7 Special Forces Green Beret 18D Senior Non-Commissioned Officer.
 Mr. Dagnon received his Master of Science Regulatory Affairs from San Diego State University, and a B.S. in Health Care Administration from Wayland Baptist University.